lentrup/Sophia_und_Jasper_hochzeit/README.md

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+Rails app for the wedding of my brother.
+The apps purpose is to manage various preferences of the wedding guests and provide general information of the wedding.